FAC-FACodec: Controllable Zero-Shot Foreign Accent Conversion with Factorized Speech Codec: Introduction

 Because accent is part of identity, altering it inevitably affects how the speaker is perceived.
 Applications therefore require different balances between modification and preservation: language learning may prioritize fully native-like pronunciation~\cite{2}, while dubbing requires duration and rhythm preservation for synchronization~\cite{28, accent_norm}, and personal communication may benefit from adjustable control.
 Thus, controllability is essential.

-We introduce a diffusion-based framework that provides explicit control over the degree of accent modification.
+We introduce a diffusion-based framework that adapts prior noise-controlled speech editing techniques~\cite{75,77} to provide explicit control over the degree of accent modification.
 During training, the model learns a native-pronunciation prior by iteratively denoising Factorized Speech Codec (FACodec) phonetic representations~\cite{50} extracted from native speech under an ordinary differential equation (ODE) formulation.
 At inference, non-native representations are first corrupted with noise and then denoised toward the native prior.
-By choosing the initial noise level, users can smoothly adjust the degree of conversion from non-native to native-like pronunciation, while preserving prosody and speaker details.
+By choosing the initial noise level, users can smoothly adjust the degree of conversion from non-native to native-like pronunciation.

-\textbf{Contributions.} (1) A pronunciation-focused any-to-one accent conversion framework that preserves suprasegmental features such as prosody and timing.
+\textbf{Contributions.} (1) A framework for converting arbitrary source accents to a fixed target accent at the pronunciation level using noise-controlled diffusion editing.
 (2) A training and inference pipeline that requires only native audio with transcripts for training and non-native audio with transcripts for inference, without the need for parallel accented data.
 (3) To our knowledge, this is the first AC approach providing explicit user control over accent strength, enabling a tunable trade-off between accent conversion and speaker identity preservation.